heriwr/heriwr.github.io/pages/core-rules/basic-rules.md

 A chest of coins (◍c) takes 6 slots.

+A chest of Bronze Modwry is equal to a handful of silver Modwry, and a chest of silver Modwry is equal to a handful of gold Modwry.

 ### Purchasing Items

 Whenever you purchase an item, roll d6.
 On a roll of 1, your currency is downgraded.
 A Chest becomes a Sack, a Sack becomes a Pouch, and a Pouch becomes a Handful, until you have none left.